 Related: This flattering spring dress is perfect for day-to-night dressing

 Culturally, there's been a significant shift in how we perceive women in middle age.
 Once, we were written off, past our peak, fit for only wifedom and motherhood.
 Today, middle age and beyond is more about reinvention, the next phase, the new you.
-Look at singer Janet Jackson who announced her first pregnancy this week at age 50 and Geri Halliwell her second at age 44, or Robin Wright, also 50, who has never been so successful or?admired - 20-year-old women want to look like her, let alone her peers.
-And?The Telegraph revealed last week that 68-year-old Maye Musk signed a brand new modelling contract with international agency IMG - Musk revealed that 20 years ago she was considered "ancient"!
+Look at singer Janet Jackson who had her first child age 50 and Geri Halliwell her second at age 44, or Robin Wright, also in her fifties, has never been so successful or admired - 20-year-old women want to look like her, let alone her peers.
+Seventy-one-year-old Maye Musk signed a brand new modelling contract with international agency IMG at 68 - Musk revealed that 20 years ago she was considered "ancient"!

 Model Maye Musk

 As a consequence, sartorially, those old paradigms (high heels equal control, suits suggest competency, fitted dresses assertiveness and jeans are for teens) have completely shifted.
 Designer Phoebe Philo became one of the most powerful women in fashion, while almost always wearing white trainers.
 Musk hangs out in her garden wearing jeans, T-shirts and trainers - my own grandmother certainly never wore denim.